alvarogarcia7/keyboard-config/gh60/tkg.io/README.md

   * Fn config
     * Fn3 -> "Layer advanced action > Set then clear", Layer 1
     * Fn4 -> "Layer advanced action > Set then clear", Layer 1

+## Notes

+  * Multiple buttons can be mapped to a key.
+See Fn4 at [this commit](https://github.com/alvarogarcia7/keyboard-config/commit/09d4cd52b975f1a1485fd6fd886022da4b1294fd)

 ## FAQ